knobs-dials/wolforward/README.md

 # wolforward

-A unicast-to-broadcast relay server for Wake-on-LAN packets
+A unicast-to-broadcast relay server for Wake-on-LAN packets.

-Also a unicast-or-local-broadcast WOL sender.
+Also a WOL-packet sender (unicast or local broadcast).

 Useful when you have  more than one thing to wake up,